tomedegroot/study-material/linuxEssentialsCertification/topic5/securityAndIdentifyingUserTypes.md

 Recommended to not edit these files directly, but to use the user management tools (next lessons).
 Basic operations can be done with:

+1. `SUID` -> set owner user id upon execution. `chmod u+s file1.txt` [info](http://www.linuxnix.com/suid-set-suid-linuxunix/)
-1. pwck -> verify integrity of password files
+2. pwck -> verify integrity of password files
-2. pwconv -> convert to and from shadow passwords and groups
+3. pwconv -> convert to and from shadow passwords and groups

 ###Root###